asm-products/readraptor/README.md

     {
       "callback" {
         "user": "user_3",
-        "expected": ["article_1"]
+        "pending": ["article_1"]
       }
     }

 ### Example 3: Digest emails

 What if some users want immediate emails and others want daily digests?
 No problemo!
-You can register a callback for 1 minute, then 24 hours and specify the expected users in each callback.
+You can register a callback for 1 minute, then 24 hours and specify the recipients in each callback.

     curl -X POST $RR_URL/articles \
          -u $RR_API_KEY: \